sokid93/sokid93/README.md

 ## Books

 ### 📖 Currently Reading
+* "Refactoring: Improving the Design of Existing Code", by Martin Fowler

+### 📘 Finished
+* "The Programmers Brain", by Felienne Hermans
 * "Unit Testing: Principles, Practices and Patterns", by Vladimir Khorikov
 * "Test-Driven Development By Example", by Kent Beck

-### 📘 Finished
 * "The Art of Readable Code", by Dustin Boswell and Trevor Foucher
 * "Extreme Programming Explained (Second Edition)", by Kent Beck and Cynthia Andres

 ### 📚 Future Readings
-* "The Programmers Brain", by Felienne Hermans
+* "Domain-Driven Design: Tackling Complexity in the Heart of Software", by Eric Evans
 * "Tidy First?: A Personal Exercise in Empirical Software Design", by Kent Beck

 ---